icerpc/icerpc-docs/pages/slice/index.md

 showReadingTime: false
 ---

-## What is Slice
+## Introduction to Slice

-Slice is a completely revised [IDL] designed for RPCs.
+Slice is a completely revised Interface Definition Language, [IDL], designed for RPCs.
+This language allows you to define a "contract" in a programming language neutral way.
 Slice can be used with any RPC framework, or with no RPC framework at all; in particular, Slice does not depend on IceRPC.
 This allows you to use IceRPC with the IDL of your choice, or no IDL at all.
 The [GreeterProtobuf], [GreeterJson] and [GreeterCore] examples show how to use IceRPC with [Protobuf], JSON and no IDL.

 Nevertheless, Slice and IceRPC play well together and are often used together.
 It specifies the syntax and semantics for RPCs but leaves the actual